-any variables can be considered when making decisions about which capital projects to undertake, be they projects to maintain or expand existing facilities or projects to build new facilities.
+More than the projects to maintain or expand existing facilities or projects to build new facilities.
 To ensure the decision- making process accurately reflects the values and the needs of the community, the process must be methodical and predictable.
 It should be noted that because there currently are no deficiencies in the city's infrastructure nor will growth create new deficiencies, all of the projects on Mukilteo's capital project lists are aspirational and not required.
 All of the projects are intended to build upon the already high quality of life enjoyed in Mukilteo.

-CF2: Two capital project lists, a 6-year and a 20-year list, shall be adopted annually.
-By City COUNCIL RESOLUTION.
+CF2: Two capital project lists, a 6-year and a 20-year list, shall be adopted annually. by City Council resolution.